 Taking out a wad of cash, the efforts of saving over many years, he simply asked, "How much?"

 After he paid the grocery keeper, who had left without another look at the kids, Kilik turned to the two.
 The one who had fallen was on her feet now, still holding her brother's hand.
 They were both dark-skinned, with blond hair and eyes as blue as the sky.
-Both regarded him warily, though the girl was turned toward him rather than away from him.
+Both regarded him warily, although the girl was turned toward Kilik rather than away from him.

 Kilik knelt down, stretching his hand to her.
 "It's okay.
 You can have it."

 As he headed back to the Academy, taking an alley shortcut he had found on his run, Kilik couldn't stop thinking about the twins.
 He couldn't imagine how hard it was for them, living on the streets when they were kids.
 "Practically babies," he muttered.

 The sound of footsteps was his only warning that someone was behind him.
-He turned but it was too late, a punch to his side keeling him over and leaving him gasping for breath.
+He turned quickly but it was too late, a punch to his side keeling him over and leaving him gasping for breath.

 Kilik cursed himself internally for flashing his cash so obviously in public.
 Hadn't his parents warned him about that?
 He struggled to his knees, raising his hands in surrender as the man waved the knife at him.
 "Okay, okay."

 Then, his mugger fell to his knees, hit in the back of the legs by an invisible force, and two pairs of blue eyes looked around the doubled over body of the mugger and worriedly at Kilik.

 Kilik's breath came in and out in gasps as he looked for the twins, sure they had enough time to run.
 Instead he felt two pairs of hands pulling on his pants leg.

 "What are you still-?" his question was cut off as the twins glowed, turning into metal gauntlets.
 He caught them in the air.
 "Weapons," he said wonderingly.
 He was forced to break from his thoughts as the man launched at him with the knife, blocking instinctively, the knife leaving no mark on the gauntlets.

 He smiled.
 These were odds he liked.
 One of the gauntlets began letting out little sparks of flame while the other sparked blue lightning, rumbling loudly.

 The man's eyes widened in fear.
 He stumbled back a couple steps.
 "Y-you're of one of those DWMA people!"
 With another look at Kilik's flaming and sparking fists, he dropped his knife and ran out of the alley.

 Kilik let out a laugh, slightly disappointed that the fight ended so easily.
-The gauntlets glowed as the twins returned to their human forms.
-They looked excitedly at him as he knelt down to look at them eye to eye, surprising him by grabbing him in a hug.
+The gauntlets glowed as the twins returned to their human forms and they looked excitedly at him as he knelt down to look at them eye to eye, surprising him by grabbing him in a hug.

+He returned the hug.
 "You guys really helped me out.
 I would have been a goner if it wasn't for you two."

 The girl blushed, her cheeks a rosy pink while the boy gave a small smile.